 In recalculating Factor D', the SMA applied a 4.29% growth rate to enrollment and a 3.55% growth to expenditures for all non-waiver Medicaid services reimbursed on behalf of waiver members.
+The factor were based on historical claims trend data, fiscal forecasting from the Office of Planning and Budget as well as regional market trending.
 The projected expenditures for all non-waiver services were divided by the projected unduplicated membership to derive the annual per capita non-waiver expenditures for Waiver Year 1 through Waiver Year 5.